Calculated based on number of publications stored in Pure and citations from Scopus

 Currently Involved in research at Charles Sturt University.

 She holds a Bachelor of Liberal Studies from the University of Western Sydney, a Master of Criminal Justice from Monash University and, a Doctor of Philosophy from Bond University.
-Her doctoral thesis was completed with the NSW Police Force and entitled, “Homicide Solvability and Applied Victimology in New South Wales, 1994-2013.
-More recently she has completed a certificate in the Foundations of Human nutrition (the Australian Nutrition Institute) as well as a professional cetificate in Adverse Childhood Trauma Experiences (University South Australia).
+Her doctoral thesis was completed with the NSW Police Force and entitled, “Homicide Solvability and Applied Victimology in New South Wales, 1994-2013".
+She is currently enrolled in her second PhD via the Critical Romani Studies unit at Södertörn University.
+Her research is entitled “Romani funerary rites and death rituals as dynamic acts of cultural resistance and identity preservation amid marginalisation”.

-Her current research includes: Explaining the decline in serial homicide events in Australia; From John Curry to Kumarn Rubuntja: Tracing gender patterns in victims of serial homicide over two centuries; Death by fatal police shooting in Australian subject precipitated homicides (1974-2025): a scoping review protocol; victim vulnerabilities of serial homicide 1807-2023; victim precipitated homicide in fatal police shootings; a cross sectional examination of Australian domestic homicide motive and cause of death (1816 – 2022).
+Her current research includes: Fatal and non-fatal police shooting and taser usage in Queensland subject precipitated homicides (2015-2025); victim vulnerabilities of serial homicide 1807-2023; a cross sectional examination of Australian domestic homicide motive and cause of death (1816 – 2022).

-Amber works with the Australian Defence Force, Australian Federal Police, state and territory coroners and state police forces.
+Amber works with the Australian Federal Police, state and territory coroners, state police forces and the Australian Defence Force.

 Expertise related to UN Sustainable Development Goals